waffledood/CS50W-Projects/project5-airbnb/notes.md

 There are a few things I had mistakenly done:

 - The definition of the `getCSRFToken()` view.
 Returning the token from `get_token()` from the `django.middleware.csrf` library was probably not the best approach.
 Because calling just the `getCSRFToken()` view, without triggering the `get_token()` function, will return a CSRF Token in the Cookies of the Response.
-  I found out about this through Bryan's video: [link](https://youtu.be/NFHiT4ncPD8?t=1052).
+  I found out about this through Bryan's Part 3 video: [link](https://youtu.be/NFHiT4ncPD8?t=1052).

+- Pure JavaScript alone will not be able to retrieve the CSRF Token from the Cookies of the Response.
+Only AJAX can handle that.
+Then this is where the custom code (from Django's documentation & several StackOverflow answers) cite the same block of code, to retrieve the cookie `'csrftoken'` from the document.
+  I found out about this in Bryan's Part 7 video: [link](https://youtu.be/EMKRnPeiD5A?t=2174).